 Sixth Formers who drive must ensure they are familiar with the Car Use Policy.
-They must ensure that the vehicle is roadworthy and appropriately insured and that the maximum capacity is not exceeded and all paperwork appropriately completed.
+They must ensure that the vehicle is roadworthy and appropriately insured and that the maximum capacity is not exceeded.
+Please ensure your vehicle is registered with Mrs Orgill.
 Sixth Formers and parents/carers must be aware that Farmor's School and Sixth Form is not liable nor responsible for any accident or incident caused by Sixth Form driving.